Author: Francis Ndungu

 #replication:

-Remove the # comment from the replication line.
-Below that, add replSetName: "rs0"
+2. Remove the Pound comment from the replication line.
+Below that, add replSetName: "rs0" as shown.

 replication: